HELMAB/lv2-datatable/README.md

 ## Slots

-Every of column can have a slot, and it defines by adding the `slot` attribute inside `columns`.
-The slot name is the same as the column name, and it has `row` and `column` as props data.
+Every of columns can have a slot, and it defines by adding the `slot` attribute inside `columns`. it has `row` and `column` as props data.

 ```vue
 <template>